arvinder-nitj/mosh_docker/03_linux_command_line/README.md

 ## Linux file system

 In Linux (just as with other OSs), files are organized in a tree.
-In Linux, everything is a file (including processes and directories).
+In Linux, everything is a file (including processes, directories, devices, n/w sockets).
 The root directory in Linux is just `/`.
 After that, standard directories include

 - `bin` which includes all the binaries for that distro
 - `boot` which includes all the files related to booting the system
 - `dev` which is short for *devices* (not development) and includes all the files needed for accessing devices
 - `etc` which is short for *editable text configurations* (not etcetera) and includes all the configuration files
 - `home` which where all home directories (users) are stored
-- `root` which is the home directory of the root user
+- `root` which is the home directory of the root user - can be accessed by root user only
 - `lib` which is where software library dependencies are stored
-- `var` which is short for *variable* and is where we store files that are update frequently (like logs)
+- `var` which is short for *variable* and is where we store files that are update frequently (like logs, application data etc.)
 - `proc` which is where we store files that represent running processes

 ``` txt